 - If you could fix or improve one thing about our organization, community, or the world, what would it be?

 These days, the prospect you just reached out to might know more about your organization than some of your current donors.
 The proliferation of information, especially when shared on social media, has changed the way companies do business with customers.
 It’s also changed the way nonprofit fundraisers interact with prospects.
-There is more knowledge out there than ever before, and most of it is widely accessible to the average person.
 A prospect may have made up her mind about whether to give to your organization or not before you’ve even met.
 Major gift donors are looking for honest and open communication about your organization’s mission, operations, and impact.
 Donors want to help nonprofits that are truly making a positive difference in today’s complex world.

 Step 3: Solicitation